EncryptedSam/mail-ids-extractor/README.md

 ### Step 2

-Entering the text (.txt) file which contains website links line by line.
+Entering the text file name along with extension (.txt) which contains website links line by line.

 ![](Images/img_2.PNG)